tuyakhov/near-public-initiative/README.md

  */
 function list_votes(initiative: u32): void

+/**
+ * lists all votes and contributtions of an initiative */ function list_initiatives(): Array<Initiative>

 // ------------------------------------
 // owner methods
 // ------------------------------------
 /**
  * selects the winning initiative and transfer all the contributions to the initiative creator */ function finalize_voting(): void